 This is an e-mail message sent automatically by Microsoft Outlook while testing the settings for your account.

 It is mandatory the first time but on updates to the settings, you can deselect the box to automatically test.
 To make sure your settings are always correct, I recommend leaving it selected so that you will know if your settings are correct if you made changes.

 Benefits of Test Message

-If you are currently not setting up Outlook to retrieve or send your mail and sees it in your inbox or worse, in the trash folder, it is an indication that someone has gotten access to your credentials and you should get your email password changed immediately.
+If you are not currently setting up Outlook to retrieve or send your mail and see it in your inbox or worse, in the trash folder, it is an indication that someone has gotten access to your credentials and you should get your email password changed immediately.
 Change it from a computer that you are sure not to have any ransomware, keyboard capturing and spyware.